Spain Plans To Welcome All International Travelers Starting June 7

-Spain closed its doors for travel in the spring of 2020 and has suffered a significant economic loss especially in tourist hubs such as Barcelona, the Balearic Islands, and its many seaside towns.
-The digital certificate scheme is hoping to breathe new life into the country’s struggling hospitality and tourism industries.
+Spain is one of the world’s most visited destinations, and it was one of Europe’s worst-hit during the pandemic.
+Spain closed its doors for travel in the spring of 2020 and has suffered a significant economic loss, especially in tourist hubs such as Barcelona, the Balearic Islands, and its many seaside towns.